SimonLeonKrug/simonleonkrug.github.io/README.md

 - Participant and [Student Speaker](https://mosphys.ru/indico/event/5/contributions/251/) at the [Moscow International School of Physics 2020](https://mosphys.ru/2020/) in Moscow, 03/2020

 ### Tutoring
+- Lecture: Physical Chemistry for Biologists, AS 2025, ETH Zurich
 - Lecture: Chemistry for Computational Scientists, SS 2025, ETH Zurich
 - Lecture: Analysis for Physicists, WS 2021/22, University of Vienna
 - Lecture: Theoretical Mechanics, SS 2020, University of Bonn